UNIUYO VC advocates ADR in resolving electoral disputes - Vanguard News Nigeria

 By Harris-Okon Emmanuel

-Ahead of this year’s general election, Vice Chancellor of University of Uyo, UNIUYO, Professor Eniefiok Essien, SAN, has advocated the use of Alternative Dispute Resolution, ADR, mechanism to handle all electoral issues in the country to avoid protracted litigation.
+UYO— Ahead of this year’s general election, Vice Chancellor of University of Uyo, UNIUYO, Professor Eniefiok Essien, SAN, has advocated the use of Alternative Dispute Resolution, ADR, mechanism to handle all electoral issues in the country to avoid protracted litigation’s.

 He said it had become imperatives to consider the resolutions of some electoral disputes through ADR mechanism given the challenges dogging the electoral process.